Fit CIFs for competing risks time-to-event data with intercurrent events.

 Baseline covariates.

-treatment probability weighting, "eff" indicating semiparametrically efficient estimation based on efficient
+"np"indicating nonparametric estimation,"np"indicating inverse treatment probability weighting,"eff"indicating semiparametrically efficient estimation based on efficient influence functions.- weights

 Weight for each subject.